nathaneastwood/nlstimedist/cran-comments.md

 ## Fifth submission
-This is the fifth submission.
+This is a resubmission the fifth submission.
 In this version I have:

 * Added a vignette
+* Fixed missing images from the README.
+These now live in tools/images

+NOTE: The check states there is a possibly misspelled word: phenology; this is, however, correct.

 Note: Non-standard files exist at the top level for the